-If this site is using Netroot for all compute and login nodes, then comment out any other image specifications in the "default" image group that have these NIMS group assignments: nims_group: "compute" or nims group: "login".
+Because this site is using Netroot for all compute and login nodes, comment out any other image specifications in the "default" image group that have these NIMS group assignments: nims_group: "compute" or nims group: "login".
 This will avoid building unnecessary image roots.

-3. Create new images using the default image group.
+4. Create new images using the default image group.